2022 Rugby World Cup Sevens qualifying – Women

 This is the qualifying process for the 2022 Rugby World Cup Sevens with the aim of selecting the women's national rugby sevens teams that will compete in the tournament in Cape Town, South Africa.
 A total of 47 nations took part in the qualifying process.

 General

-The tournament is organized by World Rugby to be held from the 9th to the 11th of September 2022, twenty-four teams in total will be competing.
+The tournament is organized by World Rugby to be held from 9 to 11 September 2022, twenty-four teams in total will be competing.
 South Africa automatically qualified as hosts as well as the eight semi-finalists from the 2018 Rugby World Cup Sevens.
 The other 11 teams qualified through their respective regional tournaments.